ELITR/pipeliner/README.md

 and then from the host machine, run `arecord -f S16_LE -c1 -r 16000 -t raw -D default | nc localhost 5000`, which transmits the audio to the container.
 One upside of this port-based approach is you can start and stop the `arecord` without bringing the whole pipeline down.

 # Evaluation
 Pipeliner supports evaluation of parts of the pipeline using SLTev.
 A part of a pipeline that is evaluated is called a `component`.
 First, specify the components you want to evaluate.
 Provide the start node (the one consuming the input) and the end node (the one outputting the results to be evaluated), along with the input and output names.
 Specify the path to the index file, and the type of the component (`slt, mt, asr`).
 The type determines how the resulting files are going to be evaluated with SLTev.
+See the full example in the `examples/` directory.

 ```python
 p.addComponent(componentName, startNode, inputName, endNode, outputName, indexFile, type)